Our facility is equipped with the latest plastic recycling technologies, and we can provide the high-quality recycled plastic you are looking for.

 In contrast, advanced plastic recycling technologies are designed to break plastic down into its original chemical building blocks, which can then be recombined to create plastic just as strong and durable as the original material.
 In other words, our team has the right equipment to make plastic into a truly renewable resource, and we encourage you to take advantage of it.

-We are proud to serve the Greenville, South Carolina area, and we want to help you with all your plastic recycling needs.
+We are proud to serve Greenville, South Carolina, and we want to help you with all your plastic recycling needs.
 If you are interested in our advanced plastic recycling technologies, just give us a call.

-At C&S Processing Company, we utilize the latest plastic recycling technologies to serve our customers in Greenville and the rest of South Carolina, as well as North Carolina and Georgia.
+At C&S Processing Company, we utilize the latest plastic recycling technologies to serve our customers in Greenville and the rest of South Carolina, as well as North Carolina, Georgia, California, Michigan, Ohio, Texas, Tennessee, Florida, and Illinois.